 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 12657 horizontal wells in North Dakota that started production since 2005, through July 2017.
+These interactive presentations contains the latest oil & gas production data from all 13,628 horizontal wells in North Dakota through July, that started production since 2005.